MXS9501/LabBook/iCas Work.md

 		-DEPC Water, 6 ul
 		Total in 10 ul
 	2. Short vortex and spin down.
-	3.Set up the following reacrion condition in a thermal cycler: 37 degree for 30 min, 65 degree for 20 min, ramp down to 4 degree at 6 degree per min, and hold at 4 degree.
+	3.Set up the following reaction condition in a thermal cycler: 37 degree for 30 min, 65 degree for 20 min, ramp down to 4 degree at 6 degree per min, and hold at 4 degree.

 # Cloning sgEGFP into iCas vector
 	1. Dilute the annealed oligos 1:100, e.g., add 2 ul annealed oligos to 198 ul water